 IDMP & HL7 FHIR ePrescription Clinical purposes (e.g. IPS, medication list) Adverse events Medication errors Supply chain Key discussion items IDMP and FHIR impact new eHealth implementations.
 IDMP impacts existing implementations such as CDA (e.g., CEF eHDSI).
 IDMP facilitating equivocal identification of medicines is relevant to any workflow or process that involves medicinal products.
-Not discussed FHIR might be the appropriate vehicle to document adverse events.
+Not FHIR might be the appropriate vehicle to document adverse events.
 Notification of adverse events (ICSR) between MAH, NCAs, EMA and WHO-UMC is processed with HL7 v3 messages (as prescribed by the ISO ICSR standards).
 There is an ongoing standardization project in progress on transitioning ICSR to FHIR.
 Communication of adverse events between care organisations and regulators / industry is flexible.
-There is a trend to use FHIR messages for that and aligning and exchanging practices across member states and EMA is critical Not discussed Not discussed Identified gaps & actions If eHealth included in use case, provide information on mobile apps making use of IDMP and FHIR.
-NA Highlight the need for governance of IDMP/ FHIR mapping How mHealth apps for adverse event reporting can use IDMP through FHIR NA NA
+There is a trend to use FHIR messages for that and aligning and exchanging practices across member states and EMA is critical Not Not

+Identified gaps & actions If eHealth included in use case, provide information on mobile apps making use of IDMP and FHIR.
+NA Highlight the need for governance of IDMP/ FHIR mapping How mHealth apps for adverse event reporting can use IDMP through FHIR NA NA --------------------------------- -- ---- -- ---- ----

-IDMP & FMD ePrescription Clinical purposes (e.g. IPS, medication list) Adverse events Medication errors Supply chain Key discussion items In most of the countries, prescription by DCID/GTIN is not permitted except perhaps when a prescriber wants the patient to receive a specific medicinal product (no substitutions allowed) Frequency during which an identifier changes during the medicine's life cycle; whether it supports registries such as immunisation and international patient summaries.
-Documenting adverse events and which medicine was administered by capturing the DCID/GTIN, batch/lot and expiry (and serial number if available) encoded in the barcode, can improve data quality.
+IDMP & FMD ePrescription Clinical purposes (e.g. IPS, medication list) Adverse events Medication errors Supply chain Key discussion items In most of the countries, prescription by DCID/GTIN is not permitted except perhaps when a prescriber wants the patient to receive a specific medicinal product (no substitutions allowed) In most of the countries, prescription by an identifier changes is not permitted medicine's perhaps when a prescriber wants the patient to receive a specific medicinal product (no summaries.
+In most of the Documenting adverse events and which medicine water administered by capturing the pocumenting adverse events and which medicine water administered by capturing the DCID/GTIN, batch/lot and expiry (and serial number if available encoded in the barcoded can improving data quality.
 Verifying at the point of care that the right medicinal product is given to the right patient, requires primary packaging identification with a specific DCID (GTIN) Master data and how to appropriately link SPOR and EMVS Identified gaps & actions Document how a medicine's identifier (DCID/GTIN) supports the prescription process Document how the DCID/GTIN is or can be linked to the latest patient instructions Document if and how the DCID/GTIN supports registries Document traceability for multi-country packaging-the same medicine identifier, linked to different marketing authorisations.
-Document when FMD parallel- traded medicinal products must be decommissioned by parallel trader and re-serialised before entering target market.
+Document when FMD parallel- traded medicinal products must

+be

+decommissioned

+by parallel trader

+and re-serialised

+before entering

+target market.